jmdarr/ninsheetmusic.org_scraper/README.md

-# ninmusic.org_scraper
+# ninsheetmusic.org_scraper
-Python script to download all PDF sheet music from ninmusic.org.
+Python script to download all PDF sheet music from ninsheetmusic.org.